 An Oxycodone and OxyContin overdose class action lawsuit would have lots of claimants with similar injuries.
 In class action lawsuits, the claimants must have many similar facts to be lumped together into a class.
 Drug injury class action lawsuits often happen very far away from claimants.
 Very few of the claimants ever appear in court in drug injury class action lawsuits.

 The second form of litigation the Oxycodone and OxyContin overdose class action lawsuit may take is multidistrict litigation (MDL).
 This form of litigation is similar to a class action lawsuit, but each case is decided independently of each other.
 It is likely your OxyContin or Oxycodone injury lawyer will prefer an MDL.
 The recent trend has been to move cases into an MDL and not class action lawsuits.
-Many drug injury lawyers feel that clients get more appropriate settlements in an MDL than a class action lawsuit.
+Many drug injury lawyers feel that clients get more appropriate settlements in an MDL than they would in an opioid painkiller class action lawsuit.

 Potential Oxycodone & OxyContin Overdose Lawsuit Compensation